Jach/lisp-refactoring/README.md

 or send me an implementation for something not filled in yet, feel free, I'm very much not a master.

+If you just want the code for everything (which may or may not be more up to date than what's in this document) then see [here](https://github.com/Jach/dots/blob/master/.vimrc-lisp-refactoring)

 ## ToC

 * [More Preface](#more-preface)